pathologicalenvy/pathological-envy-framework/manuscripts/M2_regulatory_reorganization/chapters/01a-what-regulatory-failure-does-not-explain.md

 # What Regulatory Failure Does Not Explain

 Contemporary theories of personality describe structure.
 Contemporary theories of trauma describe injury.
 Contemporary theories of psychopathology describe patterns of dysfunction.
-What remains insufficiently explained is what happens when structure itself collapses—and why the reorganizations that follow are structured rather than arbitrary.
+What remains insufficiently explained is what happens when structure itself collapses - and why the reorganizations that follow are structured rather than arbitrary.

 This gap persists across schools of thought.
 Trait models describe stability but struggle with sudden transformation.
 Developmental models describe formation but struggle with rupture.
 Diagnostic systems describe outcomes but do not account for the processes that produce them.
 As a result, collapse is often treated as anomaly, pathology, or exception rather than as a structural event with lawful consequences.